Skip to main content

 • Do not display tokens to end users as if they were real data — explain that they’re security redactions.

-• Do not request PII unlock — it requires human confirmation and cannot be automated.
+• Do not request PII unlock — it requires browser-based 2FA confirmation that agents cannot complete.

 • Do not omit the --agent flag to bypass redaction — redaction is structural, not flag-based.